Privacy Policy for oer.gitlab.io

 Alternatively, you can download OER and use them locally and offline afterwards.
 As explained for the OER presentations on Operating Systems you can either download the results of the latest build pipeline or clone the repository and build presentations yourself.
 (As mentioned above, some presentations include web resources from external servers, which will not be available for offline learning.
 When you learn online and when your browser fetches such resources, those requests can again be tracked on the web, which is why the Tor Browser might be your first choice.)

 Finally, if you are working with OER under oer.gitlab.io as one of my students in Münster and feel uncomfortable with any of the above, please talk to me.
-If you preferred to be tracked as authenticated user in Learnweb in accordance with our university’s privacy policy, the OER served under oer.gitlab.io could also be replicated into Learnweb.
+Quite likely, an alternative inside the university is available or can be provided.